 With Napoleon Bonaparte heading east to expand the French Empire, Alsace again found itself at on the front lines of the wars against France’s enemies.
 The department of Alsace was enlarged with the annexation of German lands to the south of the Rhineland.

-As a border region, Alsace was teaming with soldiers and saw its population increase dramatically.
+As a border region, Alsace was teaming with soldiers and again saw its population increase dramatically.

-And just as they were finished recovering and rebuilding from Napoleon’s adventures, would come the great World Wars.
+Just as the Alsatians were finished recovering and rebuilding from Napoleon’s adventures, would come the great World Wars.
 In a span of 80 years, Alsace ping-ponged 4 times between European countries more powerful than themselves:

-- The Franco-Prussian War of 1870 where he city was heavily bombarded, and then absorbed into the new German Empire.
+- The Franco-Prussian War of 1870 where the region was heavily bombarded, and then absorbed into the new German Empire.

 - World War I in 1914, when 380,000 Alsatians were mobilized into the German army.